imdhemy/imdhemy.github.io/_posts/testing/2022-08-13-what-is-a-unit-test.md

 so that they can interact with each other without affecting the test results either you run the tests in parallel or in sequence.

-But, there is a problem, Okay, they reside in the memory and not affecting each other, but what about the shared states?
+There is a problem, Okay, they reside in the memory and not affecting each other, but what about the shared states?
 For example, the database and file system.
 Of course, changes in the database will affect the test results.
 For instance, one test could create a record in the database, and the other